osxmidi/LinVst/README.md

 Binary LinVst releases are available at https://github.com/osxmidi/LinVst/releases

-If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert or linvstconvertree).
+If a LinVst version error pops up then LinVst probably needs to be reinstalled to /usr/bin and the older (renamed) linvst.so files in the vst dll folder need to be overwritten (using linvstconvert).

 Scripts are also avaliable as an alternative to linvstconvert in the convert and manage folders and also https://github.com/Goli4thus/linvstmanage

 ## Common Problems/Possible Fixes

-linvstconvert will not convert vst dll's in sub folders and so some plugins might not appear after a daw scan, so if that happens then use linvstconverttree.

-linvstconverttree will convert vst dll's in all sub folders.

 If window resizing does not work, then after a resize the UI needs to be closed and then reopened for the new window size to take effect.